thyb/contentify/readme.md

     cd content.git
     git push --mirror https://github.com/LOGIN/REPO.git

-Then, to disable the Github Pages to be displayed by non collaborator users, Go in https://github.com/LOGIN/REPO, and update `config.js` to put the option `private` set to `true`.
+Then, to prevent the Github Pages from being displayed to non collaborator users, go to https://github.com/LOGIN/REPO, and update `config.js` to put the option `private` set to `true`.

     var config = {
         ...